Goat Cheese Pizza

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-We’ve made it to the end of the week and I’m here with a wonderful goat cheese pizza that is crisp and crunchy, cheesy and melty… meaning it’s the perfect Friday comfort food!
+We’ve made it to the end of the week, and I’m here with a fantastic goat cheese pizza that is crisp and crunchy, cheesy and melty—the perfect Friday comfort food!

-Because there’s something addicting when you have creamy goat cheese and gooey mozzarella on a freshly baked crispy pizza, and I am loving EVERY last bit of it.
+Because there’s something addicting about creamy goat cheese and gooey mozzarella on a freshly baked, crispy pizza, and I am loving every last bit of it.
 Seriously.

 Frankly, I’ve been in love with this white pizza for years.
-The rich goat cheese brings so much flavor making pizza SO delicious that I can hardly stand it.
+The rich goat cheese adds so much flavor that the pizza is absolutely delicious, making it hard for me to resist.

 Don’t get me wrong, I still ADORE all these scrumptious pizza toppings or veggie pizzas, but sometimes I find that the cheesy goodness has more chances to shine without a tomato pizza sauce.

-Think of my simple mozzarella pizza, cream cheese pizza, ricotta pizza or gorgonzola pizza.
-They’re absolutely delicious and I urge you to try them all!
+Think of my simple mozzarella pizza, cream cheese pizza, ricotta pizza, or gorgonzola pizza.
+They’re amazingly delicious, and I highly recommend trying them all!

-Now, let’s make this terrific goat cheese recipe, and enjoy your pizza night!
+Let’s make this terrific goat cheese pizza recipe, and enjoy your pizza night!

 List of the ingredients

-- Pizza dough (use my recipe of use your fav crust!)
+- Pizza dough (my recipe or your favorite one!)

 - Fresh mozzarella